babbel/grumlin/README.md

 end
 ```

-It is highly recommended to use `Grumlin::Sugar` and not trying to use lower level APIs as they are subject for change.
+It is highly recommended to use `Grumlin::Sugar` and not trying to use lower level APIs as they are subject to change.

 ## Development